iExecBlockchainComputing/iexec-dapps-registry/README.md

 ## DAISEE
-The DApp is about designing, developping and deploying an app for for both the energy flow allocation and energy billing within the context of self electricity consumption, based on a concrete experimental field.
+The DApp is about designing, developping and deploying an app for both the energy flow allocation and energy billing within the context of self electricity consumption, based on a concrete experimental field.
 This DApp development opportunity is partly the result of iExec and Urban Solar Energy meeting that validated a common interest in the topic.

 ### Ideal Proposal